-Michael’s Designs is an exclusive jewellery store situated in Fourways Mall
+Michael’s Designs is an exclusive jeweller situated in Nicolway Shopping Centre operating from Azaura Jewellery

 We have been creating beautifully designed hand crafted fine pieces of jewellery for over two decades.